- Home

 To foreclose your loan means you pay the entire outstanding amount in one go, instead of continuing with monthly EMIs.
 If you receive a bonus, salary hike or lump-sum money, foreclosure can be a smart move.
 It helps you reduce long-term interest and become debt-free sooner.

 But, before you close your loans early, understanding foreclosure charges meaning is very important.
-Always check these charges, the process and any conditions in advance so you can decide if foreclosure is the right move for your finances.
+You should ideally review all the charges, process and terms first.
+This will help you decide if closing your loan early really makes sense for you.

 What are Pre-Closure Charges on Personal Loans?

 Many lenders apply a small fee to cover their interest loss.
-Here are the common charges lenders may apply:
+Some of them are:

 Foreclosure Charges by Lender